Adventure launches at The Station23 Jul. 2020

-Council is pleased to officially launch the much anticipated Barossa Adventure Station in Angaston – a $2.5 million dollar project which is part of Council’s The Big Project, a 50 year infrastructure roadmap for the region.
+We are pleased to officially launch the much anticipated Barossa Adventure Station in Angaston – a $2.5 million dollar project which is part of our Big Project, a 50 year infrastructure roadmap for the region.

 The family friendly adventure facility features a one kilometre mountain bike trail, zip-line, accessible trampolines, bespoke tower and slide, skate ramps, bouldering wall, half-court basketball, sensory sound forest poles and serene picnic spaces.

 “Council is so appreciative of the community groups which have been instrumental in the planning and execution of this project, and is also very grateful to the State Government which contributed $1.1 million dollars toward the project.”

 Minister for Transport Infrastructure and Local Government, Minister for Planning and local Member for Schubert Stephan Knoll welcomes the latest addition to Barossa’s tourism offering.

 “As a State Government, it is exciting to have helped this dream become a reality by providing $1.1 million through the Open Spaces/Places for People Program,” Minister Knoll said.

 “As the local MP and a parent of two young, adventurous girls, I am so excited by the experiences the Barossa Adventure Station brings to our back door.
 I think it’s fantastic that The Station offers a genuinely challenging play space for our kids and adults alike.

 “This is a great new precinct and open space for Angaston and the wider Barossa, and will help to encourage families to stay and play in our beautiful region.”